-Elevated risk — correlated TRX collateral and centralized reserve management create concentration risk, partially offset by overcollateralization buffer and peg stability module.
+Elevated risk — TRX collateral concentration and centralized reserve management under Justin Sun create tail risk, partially offset by 200%+ overcollateralization; SEC enforcement risk resolved March 2026, but WLFI litigation ongoing.

 Risk Breakdown